 - The patient should be transferred by ambulance, lying flat.
 The patient and his family should be given a full explanation of what is happening and why.
 A clear note should be sent to the referral centre with the patient.
-The patient should be told not to eat and, depending on the length of the journey, not to drink, as a general anaesthetic may need to be given at the referral centra lentre.
+The patient should be told not to eat and, depending on the length of the journey, not to drink, as a general anaesthetic may need to be given at the referral centre any accompanying family member should also be given this information.